alphacastio/api-doc/README.rst

 Installation
 ------------

+The API themselves don't require any installation to use them.
+You can use curl, python requests, whatever you feel more confortable with.

 You can install Sphinx if you are interested in building the docs locally: https://www.sphinx-doc.org/en/master/usage/installation.html

 Otherwise, just follow Restructured Text grammar: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html